archywillhe/0a-Jekyll/_posts/2015-06-30-danceprincecom-is-now-live.md

   <p>For anyone who is curious, this is how the prototype looks like.</p>
 <p class="text-center"><img src="/assets/img/dp_proto.jpg" alt="dance_prince_prototype"></p>
   <p class="text-center"><img src="/assets/img/dp_proto2.jpg" alt="dance_prince_prototype2"></p>
   <p>The design of the prototype was done one and a half year ago.
-As you can see it is rather immature.
+At that time I was still pretty immature (as you can see from the style of it).
 I have learnt a lot since then.</p>
   <p>Needless to say, some of the changes I made for the final design are inspired by elements in Dicot's.
 And I did borrow some DOM objects & CSS from it.
 (I got the license anyway.)</p>
   <p> p.s.
 The typography used in the logo was an imitation of that used in the cover of <a href="https://en.wikipedia.org/wiki/The_Little_Prince">Le Petit Prince</a>, designed by <a href="https://en.wikipedia.org/wiki/Antoine_de_Saint-Exup%C3%A9ry">Antoine de Saint-Exupéry</a>. </p>